Mathew-D/vscode-qt-for-python/README.md

 # Visual Studio Code Extension Qt for Python

-Keeping addon going as the offical one didn't work for me
+Keeping addon going as the offical one didn't work for me.
+Added remix to name

 A Visual Studio Code extension for PySide6, PySide2, PyQt6 and PyQt5.

 ## Highlight Features

 All features support multi-root workspace project.

+### Generate Code
+- Added right click to auto generate a basic folder structure
+- In folder structure add manager to control more then 1 QT interface
+- Create basic .UI file for design
+- Create basic .py file for code

 ### QML